MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 Information to be added:

-- The new type `Account_creation_fees.t` is a list of records with fields for public key, amount, and an account role.
-The account role can be `Receiver_account`, `Other_party_account`, and so on.
-This approach gives flexibility for the number of such fees, and avoids the use of options.

 - The `Breadcrumb_added` message can contain a list of accounts affected by the block.
 Specifically, the list contains a list of `int`, `Account.t` pairs (or perhaps a record with two fields),